dimi309/small3d/README.md

 Run the build script which is suitable to your platform from the `scripts` directory (`build-vs.bat`, `build-mingw.bat` or `build.sh`).

-Then, the unit tests can be run via the `unittests` binary from `build/bin`.
+Then, the unit tests are executed by running `unittests` binary from `build/bin`.

-If any of this fails or you would simply like to restart the building procedure, the best way to clean the small3d directories is by using git:
+If any of this fails or you would simply like to restart the building procedure, the best way to clean the repository is by using git:

 	git clean -fdx